roboflow/inference/README.md

 ## 📚 documentation

-TODO
+Visit our [documentation](https://inference.roboflow.com) to explore comprehensive guides, detailed API references, and a wide array of tutorials designed to help you harness the full potential of the Inference package.

-## 🗝️ license
+## © license

 The Roboflow Inference code is distributed under the [Apache 2.0](https://github.com/roboflow/inference/blob/master/LICENSE.md) license.
 However, each supported model is subject to its own licensing.
-Detailed information on the licenses of each model can be found [here](https://inference.roboflow.com/quickstart/licensing/#model-code-licenses).
+Detailed information on each model's license can be found [here](https://inference.roboflow.com/quickstart/licensing/#model-code-licenses).

 ## 🏆 contribution